 Although a lot of xenos factions aren’t lucky enough to get access to a character with a reroll aura, some few do- including Craftworld Eldar.
 But an Autarch can be much more than just an aura, especially if you’re dipping into the Index options for their wargear.
-Click below to read on, or check out the Tactics Corner for more reviews and strategies.
+Click below to read the CA2018-updated article, or check out the Tactics Corner for more reviews and strategies.

 The other “default” HQ for a Craftworlds list, alongside the Farseer, the Autarch fills the role of martial leader of the troops.
 Where a Farseer is mostly about passively buffing the army with careful application of spells on the right targets, an Autarch’s job is more involved- they not only have a passive buff that affects the whole army, but also have an aura that they share with nearby units as well as the ability to wade into a fight directly in order to influence the outcome of a battle.
 A Farseer might cleave a couple wounds off a unit if they are lucky, but an Autarch is a legitimate threat to most squads by themselves.